jekyllcao/raspi-crypto-mining-util/README.md

 You'll then need to run `./install.sh` to setup the necessary dependencies (one time only is fine) and then run `./run.sh` to kick off a tmux session.

 The session will be named `mining` so it's easy to identify at a later date.

+## before run.sh
+Your should create account with email on https://minergate.com . and then execute the scipt as bellow:

+  run.sh <Your Email>